Hospitality and Solidarity: Feminist Philosophy in Thought, History and Action, Study Circle 3 Nordic Summer University

 in experiments, workshops and exchange of thought

-Scholars, students, artists and activists are invited to participate in the first conference of the Nordic Summer University study circle Hospitality and Solidarity: Feminist Philosophy in Thought, History and Action (2020-2022) on the themes of Hospitality and Solidarity.
+Scholars, students, artists and activists are invited to participate in the second conference of the Nordic Summer University study circle Hospitality and Solidarity: Feminist Philosophy in Thought, History and Action (2020-2022) on the themes of Hospitality and Solidarity.

 After the successful winter symposium in Turku, Finland on the topic of Feminism and Hospitality: Religious and Critical Perspectives in dialogue with a Secular Age, we would like to continue the shared platform of thought during our first summer symposium and further engage in a discussion on Solidarity and Hospitality.